How to sign up

 Click here to see the locations and how to find them.

-Here you can see when Studieskolen is closed for holidays.
+Here you can see when Studieskolen's Danish department is closed for holidays.

-Pentecoste 1 June 2020 - there are no classes and the office is closed.
+Christmas holidays 23 December - 2 January.
+There are no classes and the office is closed.

 Moodle is the learning platform, used in Studieskolen, in which the teacher can communicate with the participants in a course and upload different materials.